 Marketing Hat

 People need to know of the agent and his or her qualifications for being entrusted with perhaps the people’s greatest financial asset.
+Realtors who do higher-quality marketing of their listings and their brand, and do more of it, in general, are often more successful in the long run compared to agents who don’t,

 Operations Hat

 Real estate is actually a business that needs to be professionally run.
-It includes most of the functions involved in other businesses such as sufficient financing, necessary equipment and office space, systems for the major activities, etc.
+It includes most of the functions involved in other businesses such as sufficient financing, necessary equipment, and office space, systems for the major activities, etc.

 Property Preparation Hat